 “The sad truth is we can no longer make everything in Seattle due to the catastrophic human resource suck known as Amazon.
 Our capacity there is down well over 50% in the last 3 years because Amazon is hiring anything and everything that moves.
 Many, many other smaller Seattle area companies have suffered for the same reason.
 About 2 years ago we started looking for another manufacturing facility and in late 2019 started moving some production to a really high-end facility run by a Hong Kong company.
 Fortunately, it was just in time and we had real production ongoing just as the pandemic hit.
 Were it not for that preemptive move we would quite literally be out of business and your email would have bounced.
 The Hong Kong based company, with a big production facility just across the bay on mainland China, is state of the art and the production home to many high-end global brands.
 We feel fortunate to have found it and to have been accepted.
 All new products will be manufactured there.
 We will keep producing in Seattle but realistically the models will be limited to mostly the lowest selling ones given the now very small capacity.”

 Build quality is indeed excellent, with precise stitching and taping throughout.
 My only concern is with the small, waterproof YKK zippers that are used on the fly, as there’s noticeable resistance when running them up and down.
-We added pulls with 1.18mm microcord, which really helped, and in use, made sure to hold the opposite end of the zipper at the same time, evening out the tension.
-I’ve never found waterproof zippers to be especially reliable long lasting, so I expect it’s well worth giving them a regular clean, especially in dusty conditions, to extend their lives.
+We added pulls with 1.18mm microcord, which really helped, and we made sure we held the opposite end of the zipper at the same time, evening out the tension.
+I’ve never found waterproof zippers to be especially long lasting, so I expect it’s worth giving them a regular clean, especially in dusty conditions, to extend their lives.

 On the subject of wear and tear, how does Dyneema’s hold up compared to silnylon?
 Again, from Henty Shires: “In our experience and lots of other anecdotal reports, Dyneema has about 2/3 the lifespan of silnylon.
 The laminate nature of Dyneema makes it more susceptible to breakdown caused by hard creasing.
 For that reason, do what you can to roll it gently and never, ever stuff it.”